Your Mini Basket

 - SUB output - you can, of course, add Sonos SUB wirelessly to AMP but Sonos wanted to offer users maximum flexibility when adding a Sub to Amp.
 For example, it will be possible to use an in-wall or in-ceiling Sub with Sonos Amp by utilising the Sub output on the rear of Amp.

-- Packaging is recyclable and easily folds down after use.
+- The packaging is recyclable and easily folds down after use.
 This allows for quick and easy disposal.

 Release Date & Price?